ahodroj/gigaspaces-xap-prod/README.md

   - To point out subtle caveats, corner cases and pitfalls, that may cause a GigaSpaces XAP grid to fail under future circumstances.

-ShellCheck is written in Autoconf and M4 macros, so it should be supported by any Unix/Linux machine.
+This tool is written in Autoconf and M4 macros, so it should be supported by any Unix/Linux machine.

 ## Building the tool